 Pope's approximation to the Baranov equations is used to determine fishing mortality (Pope 1972).
 This assumes that all catches are taken as a pulse in the middle of the fishing season, instead of continuously throughout.
 The number of recruits at the start of a new year is related to the biomass of the mature component of the population (i.e. spawning biomass) of the previous year by a stock-recruitment relationship.
 A Beverton-Holt form is assumed.
-Additionally, stock-recruitment residuals that reflect natural fluctuations about expected recruitment are estimated for the years 1986-2016.
+Additionally, stock-recruitment residuals that reflect natural fluctuations about expected recruitment are estimated for the years 1986-2017 (there is insufficient information content in the catch-at-length information to estimate beyond this 2017).
 Despite this variability in recruitment, the model assumes that at the start of the fishery in 1949, the population is stable at its unexploited equilibrium.
-Selectivity functions for each fleet are estimated during the fitting procedure, and are assumed to have a Gaussian dependence on length.
-Demersal fishing selectivity is additionally assumed to vary over time, because the corresponding catch-atlength data show distinct patterns over the years.
-However, the confounding between time-varying selectivity and catchability introduces difficulties; these are addressed by normalising under the assumption that the demersal survey catchability remains constant over time.
-Further details are provided below.
+Selectivity functions for the midwater and demersal fleets are estimated during the fitting procedure, and are assumed to have a Gaussian dependence on length.
+Demersal fishing selectivity is additionally assumed to vary for the "OLD" trawl gear and the "NEW" trawl gear.